emilypx/appfair.github.io/index.md

 No.

+### What does the `Fair` library do at runtime?

+The `Fair` library, which is required to be the initial dependency of any app distributed via a fair-ground, handles the launch process of the app.
+This process adds various Help menus to the app linking to communications forums (such as GitHub Discussions & Issues) by which users can communicate questions and concerns to the developer(s) of the app.
+The `Fair` library also can initiate runtime security checks to ensure that apps are behaving correctly.

+### Can I link to a specific version of the `Fair.git` dependency?

+No.
+You can only specify the HEAD branch (`main`) as the `Fair.git` dependency.
+This is the ensure that distributed apps are always up-to-date with respect to security validation features and enhancements to the app's runtime environment.

 ### Do I need a Mac to develop App Fair apps?

 *Technically*, no: you could theoretically use any OS to write the Swift code for your `/APP-ORG/App` fork.